randmor/MicroPython-Repository/README.md

         brightness = [0, 5, 10, 20, 40, 80, 160]

     So, in my pong game, the paddle is 40 (brightness[4]) and the ball is 10 (brightness[2]).
 This allows me a fairly good level of distinguishability, especially for an "indoors game".
 Outdoors, or under bright lights, you may need to increase the brightness of the LED pixels.
 This is generally true for most of my games, as I develop them in rather low-light conditions at my home.

+# EOF